anna-filou/anna-filou.github.io/_posts/2024-10-05-portfolio-project-showcase.md

 ---

 ## Context
 I wanted to improve how my portfolio shows previews of my projects, making it easier for visitors to see what I can do.
 My old grid layout wasn’t engaging enough.
 Many of the cards didn’t provide enough context, making it hard for visitors to understand my work.
-Sure, most cards were clickable, but most led to the project‘s live website, so my involvement was still unclear.
+Sure, most cards were clickable, but most led to the project’s live website, so my involvement was still unclear.

 ![](/uploads/portfolio-ux-before.webp)